mantoni/mochify.js/README.md

 - `--outfile` or `-o` writes output to this file.
 If unspecified, mochify prints to stdout.
 - `--require` or `-r` requires the given module.
-- `--debug` launches the WebKit debugger.
+- `--debug` launches a non-headless chromium instance with developer tools.
-- `--port` uses a specific port for the PhantomJS server.
-- `--phantomjs` uses a specific PhantomJS executable.
-If not specified, `phantomjs` is expected on the `$PATH`.
+- `--chrome` uses a specific Chrome executable.
+If not specified, the built-in chromium is used.
-- `--web-security` enables PhantomJS web security and forbids cross-domain XHR (default is true)
-- `--ignore-ssl-errors` tells PhantomJS whether or not to ignore ssl certificate issues (default is false)
+- `--ignore-ssl-errors` tells Chrome whether or not to ignore ssl certificate issues (default is false)
-- `--viewport-width` tells PhantomJS to use a certain width for its viewport
+- `--viewport-width` tells Chrome to use a certain width for its viewport
-- `--viewport-height` tells PhantomJS to use a certain height for its viewport
+- `--viewport-height` tells Chrome to use a certain height for its viewport
 - `--cover` checks code coverage with [coverify][].
 - `--node` runs test cases on node (useful with `--cover`).
 - `--wd` use [min-webdriver][] to run the tests in multiple real browsers.